Complementary Therapists Logo

 Pilates Classes - What to Wear?

-A little bit of consideration of what to wear to your Pilates class is necessary.
-Your clothes should be loose enough to allow full movement of your body and limbs however they must not be too baggy.
 Your instructor will need to assess the alignment of your bones and how your muscles are being engaged so your clothes must not be too loose.
 A note of caution is necessary here - some Pilates exercises can be a bit revealing if the clothes that you wear to the class are too loose.

 Pilates classes are usually done with bare feet so there is no need for specific footwear.
 Long hair should be tied back and any loose jewellery such as necklaces, bracelets, bangles etc should not be worn during your class.
-Also in deference to your classmates you should avoid wearing strongly scented perfumes or deodorants.

 Pilates - Pilates History - Pilates Eight Principles - Alignment in Pilates - Breathing and Pilates